kptdev/kpt/site/book/02-concepts/01-packages.md

    `Kptfile`.
 This package contains 3 resources in `wordpress/mysql/deployment.yaml` file.

-The `Kptfile` is an example of a _meta resource_ in kpt.
-Meta resources are resources that are only consumed by the kpt tool.
-They do not have extrinsic meaning and are not applied to a cluster.
-We will see other types of a meta resources in the next section.

 kpt uses Git as the underlying version control system.
 A typical workflow starts by fetching an _upstream_ package from a Git repository to the local filesystem using `kpt pkg` commands.
 All other functionality (i.e. `kpt fn` and `kpt live`)